TL,DR: For best results with EchoLink, please configure your Internet router to forward UDP ports 5198 and 5199 to

 aren't easy to document.
 (A good starting point, however, is

-Furthermore, in many situations (such as public Wi-Fi hotspots
+Furthermore, in many situations (such as public Wi-Fi hotspots, cellular hotspots,

-and wireless Internet service), you might not even have access to the router to be
+and other wireless Internet service), you might not even have access to the router to be

 able to change its configuration.